 Audible Royalty Share Audiobook Deal

 If you want to do a royalty split, or share, with the producer (narrator) then you might expect the following calculations.
 This is assuming a retail price of $14.95 which would equate to $2.99 per title sold going into the author’s pocket and $2.99 going into the narrator’s pocket.
-Like the name suggests the author and narrator share the royalty.
-This would be an attractive option for authors who are looking for a way to publish their audiobook without paying for the cost of production.
+As the name suggests, the author and narrator share the royalty.
+This would be an attractive option for authors who are looking for a way to publish their audiobooks without paying for the cost of production.
 The downside of the royalty share option other than a lower royalty rate could include finding an experienced narrator that will be willing to follow the royalty share agreement.
-Basically, it forces the narrator to work for nothing on the hopes of being rewarded later, if the audiobook is successful.
+Basically, it forces the narrator to work for nothing in the hopes of being rewarded later, if the audiobook is successful.

 Audible Pay for Production Non-Exclusive Audiobook Agreement

 Some authors will want to go wide and publish their audiobooks to as many different retailers as possible hoping this increases their share.
 This has been a debated topic among audiobook authors for a long time.
 If an author decided to publish their audiobook on Audible and other retailers, then they would get 25% of the purchase share for each audiobook sold through Audible.
 Again, the author will have to pay all the production costs up front in order to receive this royalty percentage.
 The royalty amount isn’t shared with a narrator under this model.

 ACX, the production arm of Audible, states that audiobooks are sold at a given price based on the length of the audiobook.
 However, there are plenty of authors who don’t see their commissions, or royalty, reflect that model.
 Authors have documented they are receiving approximately half of what they should in audiobook commissions.